M

 Nicole Apelian using salve on hands to manage multiple sclerosis symptoms

-• Usnea Dual Extracted Tincture – I pair Usnea with Elderberry to stay healthy during the cold and flu season, and when I’m traveling or around crowds.
+I pair Usnea with Elderberry to stay healthy during the cold and flu season and when I’m traveling or around crowds.
 Usnea has powerful antibiotic, antifungal, antimicrobial, and antiviral properties.
 It can be used as an anti-bacterial, anti-microbial, anti-viral, anti-fungal, for MRSA, respiratory issues, staph infection, strep throat, toenail fungus (topical spray), urinary disorders, and more.
 I use 1-3 sprays in my throat per day for prevention and more if ill.
 I also coat the inside of my nose with my All-Purpose Salve for illness prevention.

-• Eastern Blend Tincture – This is a blend of Chinese skullcap, Japanese honeysuckle, Japanese knotweed, and cordyceps.
-These research-backed herbs address a wide-range of health concerns, including: Lyme disease, viral and bacterial infections, diabetes, cancer, anxiety, insomnia, and cardiovascular issues.
+This is a blend of Chinese skullcap, Japanese honeysuckle, Japanese knotweed, and cordyceps.
+These research-backed herbs address a wide range of health concerns, including Lyme disease, viral and bacterial infections, diabetes, cancer, anxiety, insomnia, and cardiovascular issues.
 This blend has powerful anti-inflammatory action and helps to boost/modulate the immune system.
-I use it for viral prevention when traveling or in a crowd for the following reasons:
+I use it for viral prevention when traveling for the following reasons:

-• Leaky Gut – There is a direct link between increased intestinal permeability, inflammation, and multiple sclerosis.
-Since MS is characterized by inflammatory T-cells attacking the protective myelin coating of brain and spinal cord nerve cells, the cascade of intestinal inflammation is significant for those with MS. An anti-inflammatory diet helps with Leaky Gut, as will fermented foods, probiotics, and herbs such as the ones in my Balanced/Leaky Gut Herbal Blend Tincture.
+There is a direct link between increased intestinal permeability, inflammation, and multiple sclerosis.
+Since MS is characterized by inflammatory T-cells attacking the protective myelin coating of brain and spinal cord nerve cells, the cascade of intestinal inflammation is significant for those with MS. An anti-inflammatory diet helps with Leaky Gut, as will fermented foods, probiotics, and herbs such as the ones in my Balanced Gut Blend Tincture.

 • I give gratitude daily and I try to stay in the present moment the best I can.
 This is very important as the mind-body connection is HUGE.